Sakimotor/VGMDB-Images-Downloader/README.md

 # VGMDB Images Downloader
-A python script made to download all the Front Covers belonging to a game
+A bash script made to download all the Front Covers belonging to a game

 ## Requirements